 A great filter for gentle to moderate flow is a Sponge Filter run by an air pump.
 Sponge filters come in different sizes and capacities so it’s important to choose the right size one for your aquarium.

 Air pumps to run your sponge filter can vary too.
-You can get adjustable air pumpsOpens in a new tab.
-(Amazon Link) that allow you to speed up and/or slow down the flow to suit your Endlers.
+You can get adjustable air pumps (Amazon Link) that allow you to speed up and/or slow down the flow to suit your Endlers.
 Which is a great help in getting the flow/current right.
 Again, you need one that’s suitable for your tank’s water capacity.

 If you don’t want a sponge filter there are other types of filter to choose from.